amitrajaraman/notes/hs-101/macro.md

 A _stock_ is a quantity measured at a point of time.
 For example, a person's wealth and the government's debt are stocks.
 A _flow_ is a quantity measured per unit time.
 For example, a person's annual savings and GDP are flow measures.

-_Price_ is a common unit using which we can measure other expenditures.
-We must fix the base year if we want to compare production.
-We then only compare a different year's production by taking the prices as the base year's prices.
+Price is the common unit using which we can measure other expenditures.

-GDP is essentially the sum of price$$\times$$quantity.
+GDP is essentially an aggregate of price$$\times$$quantity.
 The _nominal GDP_ is the result when we use the price and quantity belonging to the same year.
 The _real GDP_ is the result when we fix a certain base year and use the price of that base year (we use the quantity of the year we are calculating the GDP of).
+Since real GDP is not affected by changes in prices, it reflects the economy's production of goods and services.

 <!-- A firm's _value added_ is the value of its output minus the value of the intermediate goods used to produce that output. -->
 GDP can also be seen as the net value added across firms -- we do not count the final goods because that would be double counting.
 This is the calculating of GDP using the output method that we mentioned earlier.